Hu Shih Distinguished Lecture

 History and Background

-On the 100th anniversary of the world-changing philosopher and statesman’s graduation from Cornell, EAP initiated an annual distinguished lecture in honor of Hu Shih.
-Leading scholars of Chinese and East Asian studies are invited to give a lecture on critical issues in their field of research.
+In 2014 on the 100th anniversary of Hu Shih's graduation from Cornell, EAP initiated an annual distinguished lecture in honor of the philosopher and statesman.
+Leading scholars of Chinese and East Asian studies are invited to speak on critical issues in their field of research.
 These lectures are archived as a resource for the Cornell community and beyond.
+Learn more about one of Cornell's most distinguished alumni, Hu Shih.

-- Hu Shih Distinguished lecture videos and programs are also permanently archived in the Cornell eCommons archive.
+• Hu Shih Distinguished Lecture videos and programs are permanently archived in the Cornell eCommons.

 Past Hu Shih Distinguished Lectures